-The Music Think Tank includes:
+Music Think Tank Authors:

 Andrew Dubber - New Music Strategies